-Mount Calvary Monastery and its Retreat House was established in 1947 by Fr.
-Karl Tiedemann, OHC, as the retreat and conference center of the Order of the Holy Cross on the West Coast.
-Following its destruction by fire in 2008, the monastic community relocated to St. Mary's Retreat house in Santa Barbara.
+Mount Calvary Monastery was established in 1947 by Fr.
+Karl Tiedemann, OHC.
+It is a retreat and conference center of the Order of the Holy Cross.
+Following the destruction of our original building by fire in 2008, the monastery relocated next door to the Old Mission in Santa Barbara.

 Central to each day at Mount Calvary Monastery is the work of prayer, or Opus Dei, as St. Benedict calls it.
 The four services of The Divine Office (Vigils, Lauds, Vespers and Compline) and the daily offering of the Holy Eucharist are acts of praise to God and intercessions for the needs of the world.
 All are welcome to attend the monastic services in our Chapel.

 Equally central to the monastic day are times of silence, especially following Compline through breakfast the following morning.